BenCaiello/PalmettoBUG/docs/source/FAQ.rst

         -- If you see a plot displayed in PalmettoBUG, this means it **has been saved** to your project directory as a .png file.

-        -- The display window in PalmettoBUG doesnot care about aspect ratio, and is not particularly high resolution - so a lot of your plot will look weird inside the program!
-However, the saved verison of the plot (.png file) will usually look much better.
-While the display inside PalmettoBUg is convenient for a quick glance at the plots you are making, if you want a detailed look at the plot it is effectively **always better** to open plots in your system's native image display software!
+        -- The display window in PalmettoBUG does not care about aspect ratio, and is not particularly high resolution - so a lot of your plot will look weird when displayed inside the program!
+While the display inside PalmettoBUg is convenient for a quick glance at the plots you are making, if you want a detailed look at a plot it is effectively **always better** to open plots in your system's native image display software!